-Chapter Fourteen
+Chapter Thirteen

-Siri sat nervously, hair yellow with excitement, trying to contain herself as the serving women did her hair.
+Siri sat nervously, hair blonde with excitement, trying to contain herself as the serving women did her hair.
 Her week of seclusion was over.
 Today, finally, she was going to be able to leave the palace.
+Her Marriage Jubilation--something she found rather inappropriately named--was finally over.
 It was time for her formal presentation before the Gods of the Hallandren people.

-It was a small thing, she knew.
+She was probably too excited.
 It hadn’t really been that long, and she hadn’t lacked for entertainment.
 Yet, the prospect of leaving--if only to attend court--made her almost giddy.
-She’d finally get to interact with someone other than priests, scribes, and servants.
-She’d finally get to meet some of the Gods that she’d always heard about.
+She would finally get to interact with someone other than priests, scribes, and servants.
+And, she’d finally get to meet some of the Gods that she’d always heard about.

-That wasn’t all.
-So far, the only times she’d been able to see with the God King had been during their nightly encounters.
-Only last night had she finally looked up at him, and even then he’d been shrouded in shadows.
+And then there was him.
+So far, the only times she’d been able to see the God King had been during their nightly encounters.
+Even when she now hesitantly looked up at him, he was shrouded in shadow.
 Today, she would see him in the light.

-She smiled, looking to the side as two of the serving women brought out a large mirror.
+She smiled, inspecting herself in a large mirror.
 They’d done her hair in an amazingly intricate style, with part of it braided, the rest still allowed to flow free.
-That was one nice thing about the extra-long hair--it could be styled a lot of different ways.

-This day’s style also included red ribbons, tied into both the braids and woven into the free-flowing hair.
+She also had several red ribbons tied into the braids and woven into the free-flowing hair.

 The ribbons glistened and shimmered as she turned her head, inspecting herself in the mirror.
 Her family would have been mortified at the ostentatious colors.
-Siri, however, smiled mischievously, consciously making her hair turn a brighter shade of golden blonde.
-It grew almost unnaturally golden, highlighting the ribbons even further.
+Siri, however, smiled mischievously, consciously making her hair turn a brighter shade of golden blonde, highlighting the ribbons even further.

 The serving women smiled approvingly, a couple letting out quiet ‘ooo’s at the transformation.
 Siri sat back, hands in lap as others brought forward clothing choices for the court appearance.
 The garments were ornate--not as complex as the ones she wore to the bedchambers, of course, but still far more formal than her everyday choices.

-She leaned down, looking them over.
-They were in a variety of colors.

 Red seemed to be the theme of choice for the serving women and priests today.
-However, that made her want to choose something else.
-Yet, she didn’t want to stand out too much, either.
-Eventually, she decided that gold was the optimum choice.
-She pointed at the two golden gowns, having the women bring them forward so she could look at them more closely.
+However, that made Siri want to choose something else.
+Eventually, she decided on gold, a and she pointed at the two golden gowns, having the women bring them forward so she could look at them more closely.
 Unfortunately, as she did so, the women fetched three more golden dresses from a rolling wardrobe out in the hallway.

-Siri frowned.
-It was as if determined to keep her from having a reasonably simple choice of the matter.
+Siri sighed.
+It was as if they were determined to keep her from having a reasonably simple choice of the matter.
 She just hated seeing so many options disappear each day.
 If only. . . .

 She paused.
-“Could I try them all on?” she asked.
+“Could I try them all on?”

 The serving women glanced at each other, a little confused.
 They nodded toward her, their expressions conveying a simple message.
 Of course you can.
-Siri felt foolish for the question, but she figured she couldn’t be blamed too much.
-In Idris, she’d never had the chance to go shopping for different dresses or the like.
-She wore what she was given--and that constituted dresses ordered from neutral colors from a local tailor, delivered promptly, but without any opportunity for ‘shopping’ or trying on styles.
+Siri felt foolish, but in Idris, she’d never had the chance to go shopping for different dresses.
+She had worn what she was given.